DavidBarke/distributions/md/upload_help.md

     )
     write_rds(x, "dist_list.rds")

-### Add color information
+##### Options

+Further options can be set as fields on the top level (same level as `active` and `inactive`):

+-   `min`: Initial x axis left limit
+-   `max`: Initial x axis right limit

+#### Colors

-If you want to control the color of a distribution, you can add a color field to a distribution on the same level as the distribution parameters.
+If you want to control the initial color of a distribution, you can add a color field to a distribution on the same level as the distribution parameters.

     x <- dist_normal(mu = 0, sigma = 1:5)